karens/localhost_dashboard/README.md

 ![Dashboard](Dashboard.png)

 To create the dashboard, adjust the config file with your desired links, then place config.php and index.php in your localhost root.
-Make sure to add something like the following in the <Directory> configuration:
+Make sure to add something like the following in the ```<Directory>``` configuration for apache:

 ```
 DirectoryIndex index.php